 Discover The Authentic Taste Of Mexico With The Gran Luchito Mexican Chilli Gift Box

-Discover the authentic flavors of Mexico with the Gran Luchito Chili Gift Set.
-Featuring our smoky Chipotle Paste made with a blend of chipotle and rare Mexican chilies,spicy and crunchy Salsa Macha and zesty Chipotle Lime Paste.
+Discover the authentic flavours of Mexico with the Gran Luchito Chili Gift Set.
+Features our smoky Chipotle Paste made with a blend of chipotle and rare Mexican chillies, spicy and crunchy Salsa Macha and zesty Chipotle Lime Paste.

 Available On Amazon Prime In The United Kingdom and The United States